stacy89/Bamazon/README.md

 ### Installing

-Clone the repo and on your terminal where ever you want this to live.
-Type this command.
+Clone the repo and on your terminal where ever you want this to live and run this on the command line.

 ```
 git clone https://github.com/stacy89/Bamazon.git
 ```

-Then run this to install all dependencies need to run app
+Then run this to install all dependencies needed to run app

 ```
 npm install
 ```

-To start the app enter command below
+To start the app run this in the command line

 ```
 node bamazonCustomer.js